 - Any property maintenance receipts.

 - Arrange for a quantity surveyor to carry out a depreciation report.

 #6 Increasing Rent

 When your tenant first moves in, they’ll pay the rent set by you.
 This rent is valid for the term of the tenancy agreement – 6 or 12-months.
 Any rental increases after this time must be fair and reasonable.

-- Wait until a month before the tenancy agreement comes up for renewal.
+- Wait until 6-weeks before the tenancy agreement comes up for renewal.